Piezoelectricity: Reduction of vibrations and noise

-Infertility treatment

-In people with previous total fertilization failure, piezoelectric activation of oocytes together with intracytoplasmic sperm injection (ICSI) seems to improve fertilization outcomes.

 Surgery

 Piezosurgery is a minimally invasive technique that aims to cut a target tissue with little damage to neighboring tissues.
 For example, Hoigne et al. uses frequencies in the range 25–29 kHz, causing microvibrations of 60–210 μm.
 It has the ability to cut mineralized tissue without cutting neurovascular tissue and other soft tissue, thereby maintaining a blood-free operating area, better visibility and greater precision.

-Impact Energy Absorption and Smart Sensing Devices

-Recent advancements in piezoelectric materials have led to the development of multifunctional composites that integrate mechanical protection with sensing capabilities.

-One notable innovation involves the growth of Rochelle salt (RS) crystals within 3D-printed, bioinspired structures.
-Researchers have used cuttlefish bone as a model for designing porous frameworks, which provide high stiffness and impact absorption due to their chambered microstructure.
-By growing RS crystals within these structures, the resulting composite achieves enhanced piezoelectric properties while maintaining significant mechanical strength.

-These RS-based composites demonstrate remarkable impact energy absorption and real-time sensing capabilities.
-Under cyclic impacts, they maintain stable piezoelectric output for thousands of cycles, with peak output voltages reaching approximately 8 V and a measured piezoelectric coefficient (d33) of around 30 pC/N. Such performance enables the detection of both the magnitude and location of impacts, making the material suitable for applications in wearable protective gear, including smart armor for athletes and fall detection devices for elderly individuals.

-A distinguishing feature of these composites is their sustainability and recyclability.
-Rochelle salt crystals can be dissolved and regrown within the structure, allowing damaged materials to be repaired.
-Recycled samples retain up to 95% of their original performance, significantly extending the material's lifespan and promoting eco-friendly usage.

-Applications extend beyond sports and medical devices, with potential use in aerospace, military armor, and structural health monitoring systems.
-These advancements highlight the evolving versatility of piezoelectric materials in modern technology.

 Piezoelectric metamaterials with electro-momentum couplings

 In 2019, Pernas-Salomón and Shmuel developed a dynamic homogenization method by which they were the first to show that piezoelectric composites exhibit an effective coupling between linear momentum and the electric field, which they termed electro-momentum coupling.
 Because homogeneous piezoelectric materials do not exhibit this coupling, such composites belong to the class of metamaterials—artificial media engineered to display extraordinary effective properties, in magnitude or in kind.
 Electro-momentum coupling is analogous to Willis coupling in elastic composites, which couples linear momentum to strain and was discovered by J. R. Willis.
 The local part of these couplings—like piezoelectric coupling—emerges from broken symmetries.
 Piezoelectric metamaterials with electro-momentum coupling offer a mechanism for wave manipulation akin to Willis coupling: they impart a direction-dependent phase shift that enables wavefront shaping, with the added advantage of electrical tunability.